langerak/superbackup/README.md

 backup history.
 These are always full backups.
 The weekly backup is created on Monday and the monthly backup on the 1st of the month.

+The backups will be placed on the remote machine in a simple construction:

+* The hostname of the local machine is created as a folder on the remote machine
+* Inside the hostname folder the days of the week (1 to 7) will contain the backup data for that day

+Based on this construction you can backup multiple hosts to 1 remote backup server!

 # What are the local system requirements?
 The script has been tested on the following systems and is known to work: